 The only document located is dated 7 August 2000 requesting a series of paintings to be produced.
-All of the Wynn naval paintings are the property of the RNZN and some are held at the Navy Museum, with others out as Fleet Trophies.
+All of the Wynn naval paintings are the property of the RNZN and some are held at the Navy Museum.
+Other paintings are designated Fleet Trophies.

 Profile of Colin Wynn

 Colin Wynn was born in Wellington and moved the West Coast in the 1970s.
-He is an outdoors person, keen on hunting, shooting and fishing, besides his painting.
-In 1978 he became on of the few full-time artists in New Zealand, working in a variety of media, mainly oil and acrylic, but also gouache, water colour or pastel, as required by the subject, mood or location.
+He is an outdoors person, keen on hunting, shooting and fishing.
+In 1978 he became one of the few full-time artists in New Zealand, working in a variety of media, mainly oil and acrylic, but also gouache, water colour and pastel, as required by the subject, mood or location.
 Colin works both in the studio and on location.

-Colin’s work is diverse as dramatic rescues, such as that by HMNZS Monowai in a storm in the Southern Ocean in 1994 to historical themes such as Motuihe Island.
-In the past Colin has been to sea to paint first and it is hoped that this cane be revived, so that he can work from life, in places such as the Arabian Gulf and perhaps Afghanistan.
+Colin’s work is diverse as dramatic rescues, such as that by HMNZS Monowai in a storm in the Southern Ocean in 1994, to historical themes such as Motuihe Island.

-To date, Colin has completed of 1,500 painting, the subject of many which are the mountains and bush.
-Since becoming the RNZN’s artist Colin has developed the maritime theme and this is becoming a major part of his work, although his paintings for the RNZN are only a small part of his output.
-Colin is still very much a working artist and while in the past the main themes of his work has been the outdoors, over the last couple of years he has begun to concentrate more on maritime works.
+Colin has completed over 1,500 paintings.
+The mountains and bush are the subject of many.
+Since becoming the RNZN’s artist, Colin has developed the maritime theme and this is becoming a major part of his work, although his paintings for the RNZN are only a small part of his output.
+Colin is still very much a working artist and while in the past the main theme of his work has been the outdoors, over the last couple of years he has begun to concentrate more on maritime works.

 AD Series 1 Box 1344 Record No. 319/13/3 Part 1 – Staff Official Artists n.d.
 See enclosed correspondence.